BeroBrine/kvmGPU/README.md

 1. Your CPU must support hardware virtualisation.
 Also turn on virtualisaton technology from the bios.
 2. Your motherboard must support IOMMU.
 3. Nvidia card must use nvidia kernel module i.e nvidia drivers.
-4. Guest ROM(in our case win10) must support UEFI. (win10 does support this).
+4. Guest ROM(in our case win10) must support UEFI. (win10 does support this).]
+5. An extra Pair of Keyboard mouse to Pass into the VM.

 ## 2) Turn on intel_iommu / amd_iommu <br>
 We need to turn on IOMMU Grouping.
 Using IOMMU opens to features like PCI passthrough and memory protection from faulty or malicious devices. <br>